Vibrant Latino Festivals: Food, Dance & Culture

 Why September 16th Matters

 September 16th is a big deal for Mexicans.
-It marks the day in 1810 when Miguel Hidalgo, a priest, made a passionate plea that kicked off the uprising against Spanish rule.
+It marks the day in 1810 when Miguel Hidalgo, a Catholic priest, made a passionate plea that kicked off the uprising against Spanish rule.
 This event, known as “El Grito de Dolores,” is celebrated every year, symbolizing the fight for freedom and the birth of a nation.

 But it’s more than just a historical event.
 This day is a reminder of the resilience and unity of the Mexican people.
 The celebration blends indigenous traditions with Spanish colonial influences, making it deeply rooted in the country’s cultural identity (Chambers).